StreamVBV/pubg-performance/README.md

 !Disable ingame tips.
 !Make sure you run the game in FULLSCREEN mode!

-Website to check the difference between ‘Very Low’ and ‘Ultra’ https://imgsli.com/MTk0Mg/24/0
+Website to check the difference between ‘Very Low’ and ‘Ultra’. https://imgsli.com/MTk0Mg/24/0

 Resolution: It’s always the best idea to use your screen resolution.